krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 == DESCRIPTION ==
-Ecster Pay is a new e-commerce checkout solution that gives you more than the individual purchase.
+Ecster Pay is an e-commerce checkout solution that gives you more than the individual purchase.
 The checkout is built to provide more repeat customers and an increased average order value.

 To get started with Ecster Pay you need to [sign up](https://www.ecster.se/foretag/ehandel/ecster-pay/bestall-ecster-pay) for an account.

-More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/se/documentation/ecster-pay-woocommerce/).
+More information on how to get started can be found in the [plugin documentation](https://docs.krokedil.com/article/313-ecster-pay-v2-introduction).

 == INSTALLATION	 ==